People of the Arctic

 North Slope communities are accessible only by air.
 The only road into the region – the Dalton Highway or “Haul Road” parallels the trans-Alaska pipeline from Fairbanks to Prudhoe Bay, and serves mainly as a freight corridor to the oil fields.
 The road is now also open to tourist traffic.
 One major airline provides passenger service between Barrow and the state’s largest cities twice daily, and a smaller commuter airline also has passenger service to Anchorage and Fairbanks, as well as to the villages.
 Freight arrives by barge in the summer and by air cargo year-round.

 North Slope communities are linked to the rest of the world by excellent communications systems.
-They receive telephone and cable television by satellite, a daily statewide and weekly local newspaper, and bilingual programs from KBRW, Barrow’s public radio station.
+They receive telephone and cable television by satellite, a daily statewide and weekly local newspaper, and bilingual programs from KBRW, Utqiagvik’s public radio station.
 Region-wide business meetings and educational classes are conducted through the borough’s teleconference network.
-Barrow residents are able to participate in state government hearings through Alaska’s legislative audio-conference network.
+Utqiagvik residents are able to participate in state government hearings through Alaska’s legislative audio-conference network.

 Residents enjoy recreation programs in all communities, often held in local school gyms.
 Almost every community has a recreation center where programs for teens, children and adults are conducted.
 During the dark winter hours, most communities hold traditional Inupiat games, and the 4th of July is also celebrated with friendly competitions.

 Most villages have general stores and local businesses are growing to accommodate visitors.
 Because of the high cost of living, many people order their groceries from Anchorage, Fairbanks or the Lower 48.